-The majority of backpackers who arrive in Hanoi spend no more than a couple of days here; they visit the war museum; check out Ho Chi Minh’s Mausoleum and get trailed around on one of the notorious hostel bar-crawls.
-All this, in addition to being the starting point for almost all tours to Sapa and Halong Bay is the only impression that thousands of backpackers have of Hanoi every year.
+The majority of backpackers who arrive in Hanoi spend no more than a couple of days here.
+They visit the war museum; check out Ho Chi Minh’s Mausoleum and get trailed around on one of the notorious hostel bar-crawls.
+All this, in addition to being the starting point for almost all treks to Sapa and tours to Halong Bay, this is the only impression that thousands of backpackers have of Hanoi every year.

 To get out of Hanoi and on the road to Ninh Binh simply head South on the AH1.
 Leave early in the morning if you plan to return to Hanoi the same day.
 The single most useful phrase you could learn is, ‘đi Ninh Bình đường nào?’ which literally translates to, ‘go Ninh Binh which way?’
 Replace Ninh Binh with any place you want to go and let sign language do the rest!

 As you get out of the city and out into the countryside you’ll begin to realise exactly what North Vietnam is all about.
 Vast expanses of farmland, rivers and limestone karsts pepper the landscape in all directions and it only gets more beautiful the further south you travel towards Ninh Binh Province.

 When you reach the City of Ninh Binh, which is nothing to write home about, you’ll need to ask the way to the Trang An river and the bến thuyền (boat dock), where you’ll find a number of middle-aged to seriously-old Vietnamese women waiting to pull you into a boat.

 For a relatively small sum of money, which I don’t recall, your 50 to 80 year-old grandmother will take you on a long winding tour of the Trang An river, including a tour through an amazing network of limestone caves.
 Depending on the level of the river, the ceilings of some of these caves will force you to duck down into the boat in order to avoid a serious headache!